Short URL for this page:

 This transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The edition I followed was very well proofread, with very few typographical errors.
-I marked the few corrections, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read the variant.
+I marked the few corrections, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

 A small number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.